What is Fennel bulb?

-While sweet anise bulbs are widely consumed in most European countries, they mostly occupy shelf space in American markets.
-The idea of a vegetable that tastes like the black, rope-like candy that many of us gnawed on in our childhoods seems incongruous.
+Fennel bulbs are widely consumed in Europe and Asia but they just take up space in American markets.
+The idea of a vegetable that might taste like the black, rope-like candy that many of us gnawed on in our childhoods seems incongruous.
 Fennel bulb tastes only faintly of licorice and is a great companion for any of a number of proteins.

 The celery-like bulb has a crisp texture, very mild flavor and a pleasant fragrance–excellent cooked or grilled, or even sliced razor thin in salads.